Best of: Java 7

 · 5 min

-Java was never the quickest language in regards of new features compared to newer languages, but IMHO this is one of the reasons why most of the enterprise world still depends on it and will in the future.
+Java was never the quickest language regarding new features compared to newer languages, but IMHO, this is one of the reasons why most of the enterprise world still depends on it and will in the future.

 Let’s check out the new features!